 After graduation, he worked his way around New York City most notably under Chef Daniel Boulud.
 Later, after relocating to Westchester County, NY.
 He soon became the Executive Chef at ReLish in Sparkill, NY.
 There he received praise from numerous magazines including “Best New Restaurant”, from Hudson Valley Magazine, where they wrote “This is a place where food is so revered it’s almost a religion”.

-At al tavolo Dan’s culinary career has come full circle.
-He is now surrounded by the all the abundance that Connecticut’s northwest corner has to offer, including all the products that come from Arethusa’s own award winning dairy farm.
+Since starting al tavolo his culinary career has come full circle.
+He is now surrounded by the all the abundance that Connecticut’s northwest corner has to offer, including all the products that come from Arethusa’s own award winning dairy farm, as well as Arethusa's own vegetable and herb gardens.

 Located in the rolling pastures of Litchfield Hills, Arethusa Farm has a proud tradition of raising award-winning purebred Jersey, Holstein and Brown Swiss cows.
 We pride ourselves on providing the absolute highest level of care for our animals, and creating all-natural, farm-fresh dairy goods with a truly exceptional taste.